vuhung16au/flutter-mastery-lab/00-HelloFlutter/README.md

 - iOS code signing: open `ios/Runner.xcworkspace` in Xcode, set a Team under Signing & Capabilities.
 - If device discovery fails, restart the IDE and run `flutter devices` again.
+- For web builds, ensure you have a modern browser and web support is enabled.
+- For macOS builds, ensure Xcode and Command Line Tools are properly installed.